rebelsky/sams-assorted-musings-reflections/samr-pitchman.md

 If we're building technology that affects everyone, we really need to make sure that everyone is building that technology._

 [Shot: An arch that says "Grinnell College".
-Where is that arch?]
+I'm told the arch is at Rose Hall.]

 _I think from day one at Grinnell, one of my strongest goals has been to diversify the discipline: to get more women in computing, to get more